visit-dav/visit/src/doc/tutorials/CCL.rst

       Setting the Isovolume attributes.

 #.
-Click *Apply* and dismiss the Threshold attributes Window.
+Click *Apply* and dismiss the Isovolume attributes Window.

 #.
 Optionally, open the Pseudocolor attributes Window and change the color table used.
 These plots use the ``Spectral`` color table.